Biological Weapons Convention: Soviet Union and Russia

 David Kelly, a British expert on biological warfare and participant in the visits arranged under the Trilateral Agreement, concluded that, on the one hand, the agreement "was a significant achievement" in that it "provided evidence of Soviet non-compliance from 1975 to 1991"; on the other hand, Kelly noted that the Trilateral Agreement "failed dramatically" because Russia did not "acknowledge and fully account for either the former Soviet programme or the biological weapons activities that it had inherited and continued to engage in".

 Milton Leitenberg and Raymond Zilinskas, authors of the 2012 book The Soviet Biological Weapons Program: A History, assert that Russia may still continue parts of the Soviet biological weapons program today.
 Similarly, as of 2021, the U.S. Department of State "assesses that the Russian Federation (Russia) maintains an offensive [biological weapons] program and is in violation of its obligation under Articles I and II of the BWC.
 The issue of compliance by Russia with the BWC has been of concern for many years".

+In February 2026, scientists at Porton Down discovered epibatidine in tissue samples taken from Alexei Navalny's body, and a joint statement was made by the foreign ministers of Britain, France, Germany, the Netherlands and Sweden that ″Moscow had the means, motive and opportunity to administer this poison to him″.
+British toxicology expert Alastair Hay said that if Russia was behind the poisoning, it would have broken the BWC treaty, as well as the Chemical Weapons Convention, which prohibits the use of such weapons.

 Iraq

 Starting around 1985 under Saddam Hussein's leadership, Iraq weaponized anthrax, botulinum toxin, aflatoxin, and other agents, and created delivery vehicles, including bombs, missile warheads, aerosol generators, and spray systems.
-Thereby, Iraq breached the provisions of the BWC, which it had signed in 1972, although it only ratified the Convention in 1991 as a condition of the cease-fire agreement that ended the 1991 Gulf War.
+Although this program would have breached the provisions of the BWC, which Iraq had signed in 1972, Iraq only ratified the Convention in 1991 as a condition of the cease-fire agreement that ended the 1991 Gulf War.
 The Iraqi biological weapons program—along with its chemical weapons program—was uncovered after the Gulf War through the investigations of the United Nations Special Commission (UNSCOM), which was responsible for disarmament in post-war Iraq.
 Iraq deliberately obstructed, delayed, and deceived the UNSCOM investigations and only admitted to having operated an offensive biological weapons program under significant pressure in 1995.
 While Iraq maintained that it ended its biological weapons program in 1991, many analysts believe that the country violated its BWC obligations by continuing the program until at least 1996.